twostraws/Inferno/README.md

 - `distance()` calculates the distance between two values.
 For example, if you provide it with a pair `vec2` you’ll get the length of the vector created by subtracting one from the other.
 This always returns a single number no matter what data type you give it.
 - `dot()` calculates the dot product of two values.
 This means multiplying each component of the first value by the respective component in the second value, then adding the result.
 - `floor()` rounds a number down to its nearest integer.
 If you pass it a vector (e.g. `float2`) this will be done for each component.
 - `fract()` returns the fractional component of a value.
 For example, `fract(12.5)` is 0.5.
-If you pass this a vector then the operation will be performed component-wise, and a new vector will be returning containing the results.
+If you pass this a vector then the operation will be performed component-wise, and a new vector will be returned containing the results.
 - `min()` is used to find the lower of two values.
-If you pass vectors this is done component-wise, meaning that the resulting vector will evaluate each component in the vector and place the lowest in the resulting vector.
+If you pass vectors, this is done component-wise, meaning that the resulting vector will evaluate each component in the vector and place the lowest in the resulting vector.
 - `max()` is used to find the higher of two values.
-If you pass vectors this is done component-wise, meaning that the resulting vector will evaluate each component in the vector and place the highest in the resulting vector.
+If you pass vectors, this is done component-wise, meaning that the resulting vector will evaluate each component in the vector and place the highest in the resulting vector.
 - `mix()` smooth interpolates between two values based on a third value that’s specified between 0 and 1, providing a linear curve.
-- `pow()` calculates one value raised to the power of another, for example `pow(2, 3)` evaluates to 2 * 2 * 2, giving 8.
+- `pow()` calculates one value raised to the power of another, for example `pow(2.0, 3.0)` evaluates to 2 * 2 * 2, giving 8.
 As well as operating on a `float`, `pow()` can also calculate component-wise exponents – it raises the first item in the first vector to the power of the first item in the second vector, and so on.
 - `sin()` calculates the sine of a value in radians.
 The sine will always fall between -1 and 1.
 If you provide `sin()` with a vector (e.g. `float2`) it will calculate the sine of each component in the vector and return a vector of the same size containing the results.
 - `smoothstep()` interpolates between two values based on a third value that’s specified between 0 and 1, providing an S-curve shape.
 That is, the interpolation starts slow (values near 0.0), picks up speed (values near 0.5), then slows down towards the end (values near 1.0).
 - `sample()` provides the color value of a SwiftUI layer at a specific location.
 This is most commonly used to read the current pixel’s color.

+More about all of this can be found in the [Metal Shading Language Specification](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf).

 ## Sending values to shaders